osisoft/PI-Adapter/V1/Diagnostics/Diagnostics.md

 1. Configure an adapter health egress endpoint.

-## Edge Data Store diagnostics
+## Adapter diagnostics

 The Diagnostics.System dynamic type includes these values which are logged in a stream with the id System.Diagnostics.
-This diagnostic stream contains system level information related to the host platform that Edge Data Store is running on.
+This diagnostic stream contains system level information related to the host platform that the adapter is running on.

 | Type   | Property                              | Description                                                                                      |
 | ------ | ------------------------------------- | ------------------------------------------------------------------------------------------------ |